L. K. Edwards Jr.

 Lawrence Kirkland Edwards Jr. (June 22, 1917 – August 11, 1989) was an American politician in the state of Florida and a Democrat.

 Edwards was born in Irvine, Florida, and lived there his whole life.
 He was a farmer, rancher, and banker.
 He served in the Florida State Senate from 1955 to 1965 as a Democratic member for the 20th district.
 He also served from 1967 to 1969 for the 13th district.
+He was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.